 The ambulance training course held on September 6, 7 and 8, 1967 took place at the Manger Hotel as part of the Empire State First Aid and Rescue Association annual meeting.
 This was the first course in New York State to receive prior approval from the Department of Health under new ambulance regulations.
 It was also the first course that provided CPR training to ambulance personnel under the new guidelines of the American Red Cross and other organizations published in the Journal of the American Medical Association.

 In 1970 the first triplicate ambulance record for patient information was developed by STEP under the direction of Dr. Martin Korn.
 These computerized forms were used in many regions of the country.
 Over time, NHTSA has worked on identifying specific data points to be collected and individual States have developed new systems for patient care reporting.
 A majority of the current reporting systems still have their roots in STEP’s original ambulance record.
-Even today, STEP is partnered with the Greater Rochester Regional Healthcare Information Organization and the Rochester Institute of Technology on integrating Prehospital Patient Care data into a centralized electronic record sharing information between Prehospital Providers, Hospitals, Primary Care Physicians, and other Healthcare Professionals to better serve patient needs.
+STEP partnered with the Greater Rochester Regional Healthcare Information Organization and the Rochester Institute of Technology on integrating Prehospital Patient Care data into a centralized electronic record sharing information between Prehospital Providers, Hospitals, Primary Care Physicians, and other Healthcare Professionals to better serve patient needs.

 In 1972 STEP became incorporated as a not-for-profit organization.
 The acronym was changed to the Society for Total Emergency Programs as suggested by board member Dr. A. E. Hertzler Knox, Medical Director of the Hartford Insurance Company.
 For ten years (1967-1976) it ran international forums on EMS in Rochester, Chicago, St. Louis and Indianapolis.
 Affiliated councils developed, including the STEP Council of the Genesee Region.
 The local STEP Council, which became a not-for-profit organization in 1976, has continued the development and support of EMS even after the National STEP Council folded.